johnpatrickmorgan/FlowStacks/README.md

 # FlowStacks
 _Coordinator pattern in SwiftUI_

 *FlowStacks* allow you to manage complex SwiftUI navigation and presentation flows with a simple array.
 This makes it easy to hoist navigation state into a higher-level coordinator, allowing you to write isolated views that have zero knowledge of their context within the navigation flow of an app.

 You might like this library if:

-- You want to be able support deeplinks to any part of your app.
+✅ You want to be able support deeplinks into deeply nested navigation routes in your app.<br/>
-- You want to be able to easily reuse views within different navigation contexts.
+✅ You want to be able to easily reuse views within different navigation contexts.<br/>
+✅ You want to easily go back to the root screen or a specific screen in the navigation stack.<br/>
-- You want to use the coordinator pattern to keep navigation logic in a single place.
+✅ You want to use the coordinator pattern to keep navigation logic in a single place.<br/>
-- You miss the power of being able to call `setViewControllers` on `UINavigationController`.
+✅ You want to break an app's navigation into multiple reusable coordinators and compose them together.<br/>

+The library works by translating the array of screens into a hierarchy of nested NavigationLinks and presentation calls, so:

+🚫 It does not rely on UIKit at all.<br/>
+🚫 It does not use `AnyView` to type-erase screens.<br/>
+🚫 It does not try to recreate NavigationView from scratch.<br/>

 ## Usage